A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Experiments

 For training, we make use of cross-entropy based loss, for the primary and binary cross entropy loss for the secondary task.
-We first train the segmentation only network to get the initial set of weights.
-These are then used to initialize the weights in the MTL based architecture (for the segmentation branch).
+We use pre-trained Deeplab model~\cite{deeplab-weights} to initialize the weights in the MTL based architecture (for the segmentation branch).
 The weights in the classification branch are randomly initialized.
 This is followed by a joint training of the MTL architecture.
 During prediction time, for each image, we back-propagate the binary cross entropy loss based on observed evidence over the auxiliary task (for test image) resulting in weights re-adjusted to fit the evidence.
 These weights are used to make the final prediction (per-image).
 The parameters in our experiments were set as follows.
 During training, the $\lambda$ parameter controlling the relative weights of the two losses is set of $1$ in all our experiments.
 During prediction, number of early stopping iterations was set to $2$. $\alpha$ parameter for weighing the two norm regularizer was set to $1$.
 We have used SGD optimizer with learning rate of $7* 10^{-4}$ at test time.